kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 3.md

 ```

 1. Add a dependency for group "org.springframework.cloud" and artifact "spring-cloud-config-server".
-You do not need to specify a version -- this is already defined in the spring-cloud-dependencies BOM.
+You do not need to specify a version -- this is already defined in the spring-cloud-dependencies POM.

 1. Edit the main Application class (probably named Lab3ServerApplication).
 Add the @EnableConfigServer to this class.